"Partners" are individuals at social and other organisations who refer individuals to Beam, or who help Beam provide services to Members.

 This Policy (and any other agreements that we have in place with you) explains how we will process any personal information that we collect about you, including information that you give to us.
 It also tells you our views and practices about your personal data and how we will treat it.
 Where we are seeking your consent in relation to certain things that we do with your personal information we will provide you with a separate consent form.

-For the purpose of applicable data protection legislation (including but not limited to the Data Protection Act 2018 and the General Data Protection Regulation (Regulation (EU) 2016/679)), the data controller of your personal information is Beam Up Ltd of WeWork, Aldgate Tower, 2 Leman St, Whitechapel, London E1 8FA.
+For the purpose of applicable data protection legislation (including but not limited to the Data Protection Act 2018, the General Data Protection Regulation (Regulation (EU) 2016/679) and the UK General Data Protection Regulation), the data controller of your personal information is Beam Up Ltd of WeWork, Senna Building, Gorsuch Place, London E2 8JF.